RosaleeKnight/study-notes/cybersecurity-terminology.md

 Gophish: toolkit for security administrators to build their own phishing campaigns to find out who needs greater phishing awareness.

 John the Ripper: password auditing, cracking, and general security tool that can crack passwords through a wide range of security protocols, transmission methods, encryption protocols, and static locations.

+Metasploit Framework: Framework that can test computer system vulnerabilities or can be used to break into remote systems.

+Nessus Professional: vulnerability assessment tools that not only scans for issues but can fix them as well.

+Nmap: network mapper used to find open ports, detect host devices, see which network services are active, fingerprint operating systems, and locate potential backdoors.

+Nikto: command-line tool useful for uncovering vulnerabilities in web apps, services, and web servers such as unpatched software, misconfigurations, and other security issues.